White on white

 I have just returned from wintering in Central Southern Italy, where the Apennine range of mountains runs down the spine of Italy.
 The visual subtlety of winter mountain landscapes in low cloud conditions, can have a silent almost ethereal quality to it.
 The beauty here is evasive and almost impossible to fully capture on Nikon.
 And a complete ‘whiteout’ absolutely impossible, beyond displaying a white page.
 Even those that do not ski, can non-the-less, still fall in love with ‘white’.
 This journey has been invaluable research, for my next ‘Mountain Photography course’

-These photos were shot nearby the beautiful mountain town of Pescocostanzo, where I am hosting my ‘Mountain Photography Course’.
+These photos were shot nearby the beautiful mountain town of Pescocostanzo, where I am occasionally hosting my ‘Mountain Photography Courses’.
 Set in the Abruzzo region of central southern Italy, this ‘undiscovered’ gem sits at an altitude of 1,400 metres.
 With paved and cobbled streets, old houses and a history of lace making, the town provides a perfect photographic backdrop.
 ‘Pesco’ is very much a loved ‘secret’ of Romans and local Italians alike.
 The area boasts four Michelin restaurants, with little more than 1,200 residents in the town itself.
 And so I am including lunch each day at one of these excellent mountain restaurants, with my Italian photography holiday course.
 ‘Pesco’ is not just a photo opportunity, it’s a perfect base for discerning foodies, skiers, walkers and of course photographers!
 You can see much more of my ‘Mountain photography course’ by clicking here.

 The Hotel I have selected is a classic ‘Castello’ style hotel, although not quite a ‘castle’ as we might imagine.
 However it is both a beautiful and classical Italian building, untainted by modern embellishments and full of original details.
 This hotel on it’s own is full of photographic treats, and enough to keep you busy from arrival to departure!
+Do contact me if there is not a future date currently visible, as it may be in the planning.

 by Roland Blunk